rng-guy/NFSMWBartender/README.txt

  3) • install an .asi loader or any mod with one (e.g. the "WideScreenFix" mod by ThirteenAG).

 To INSTALL Bartender:
- 1) • if it does not exist already, create a "scripts" folder in your game's installation folder;
+ 1) • if it doesn't exist already, create a "scripts" folder in your game's installation folder;
  2) • copy the contents of Bartender's "scripts" folder into your game's "scripts" folder; and
  3) • (optional) in User Mode of Binary 2.8.3 or newer, load and apply "FixMissingTextures.end".